jasontaylordev/CleanArchitecture/README.md

 # Log in to Azure
 azd auth login

-# Provsion and deploy to Azure
+# Provision and deploy to Azure
 azd up
 ```